Bayesian semiparametric long memory models for discretized event data

 Naturally, the ReMSE in Table \ref{tab:mse} is inversely proportional to the number of replications $R$; decreasing by a factor of two when the number of replications is doubled.
 Interestingly, the degree of LRD also controls the ReMSE.
 For all the choices of $f(\cdot)$, the average ReMSE increases with $H$.
-Large $H$ implies less information in the data, leading to higher ReMSE.
+Large $H$ implies strong dependence in the data which makes the problem of recovering $f(\cdot)$ harder.
+This was investigated formally in \cite{hall1990nonparametric} who observed that the rates of recovering $f(\cdot)$ decrease with $H$.
 Estimates of the Hurst exponent are quite accurate across all the combinations of $R$, $H$ and $f(\cdot)$.
 This is important in the context of the Amazon bird vocalization data for which we have on average 10 days of data.
 In Figure \ref{fig:simulation_figures} we show the posterior mean and credible bands together with the true value for the marginal probabilities of events during intervals of size one time unit when the true Hurst exponent is set to $0.75$ and the number of replications available is $R = 50$.
 Set $p(t_1, t_2) = \Phi[\{f(t_2) - f(t_1)\}/\tau]$ as the true marginal probability under model \eqref{eq:trend_and_noise} with trend function $f(\cdot)$ and let $\hat{p}(t_1, t_2) = \Phi[\{\hat{f}(t_2) - \hat{f}(t_1)\}/\hat{\tau}]$ denote samples from the posterior distribution of $f$ and $\tau$ obtained fitting Algorithm \ref{algo:MCMC_one_species}.
 The black line in Figure \ref{fig:simulation_figures} is the posterior mean of the marginal probabilities $\hat{p}(t_1, t_2)$ and the red line plots $p(t_1, t_2)$.
 We also show the pointwise 95\% credible bands of $\hat{p}(t_1, t_2)$.
 The best result is obtained for $f_1(t)$.